kenshin657/CMPILER-MP/README.md

 ## How to Run
 1. Press Run
 2. Input Test Case into the Text Box
-3. Press the 'Rub' button
+3. Press the 'Run' button